nicotine-plus/nicotine-plus/doc/RUNFROMGIT.md

 For those of us who like living on the bleeding edge and want to help testing the latest changes and bug-fixes, you can run Nicotine+ directly from the Git repository.
 This is not particularly hard, but it may come with some additional required skills, like installing dependencies and managing changes in the database and the config files.

+## Installing dependencies

+First make sure you have all dependencies installed: [DEPENDENCIES.md](doc/DEPENDENCIES.md)

 ## Run Nicotine+ from a folder
 To run Nicotine+ directly from a folder, run the following: